Free Tax Refund Calculator 2026 — Estimate Your IRS Federal Tax Refund

 Tax Year 2025–2026 — Uses official IRS tax brackets, standard deductions, and current credit amounts.
 For informational purposes — consult a CPA for your official filing.

-How the Tax Refund Calculator Works
+How the Tax Refund Calculator Works Step by Step

 The IRS processes over 150 million individual tax returns each year, with the average refund around $3,100.
 Whether you receive a refund or owe money depends entirely on how much federal income tax was withheld from your paychecks throughout the year compared to your actual tax liability.